swarajdalmia/bash-scripts/bash_learning/README.md

 ### backup
 Archive as a "tarball" (\*.tar.gz file) all the files in your home directory tree (/home/your-name) that have been modified in the last 24 hours.

+### primes
+Print (to stdout) all prime numbers between 60000 and 63000.
+The output should be nicely formatted in columns (hint: use printf).